BMR Calculator

 What this calculator does

-Basal Metabolic Rate (BMR) estimates the kilocalories your body needs at rest to perform essential physiological functions.
-This tool uses the Mifflin–St Jeor equation and returns an approximate daily calorie baseline.
+Basal Metabolic Rate (BMR) is the number of kilocalories your body requires each day to perform essential physiological functions — breathing, circulation, cell production, and temperature regulation — while completely at rest.
+This calculator uses the Mifflin–St Jeor equation, one of the most widely validated BMR formulas, to return an approximate daily calorie baseline.

 Who should use this calculator